 Educate the key players:

-- Importance of quality patient hand-off information
+- Emphasize the importance of quality patient hand-off information

-- When a patient hand-off is required
+- Discuss when a patient hand-off is required

 Plan the hand-off:

-- Coordinate resources such as patient information, transport equipment and personnel
+- Coordinate resources such as patient information, transport equipment, and personnel

-- Allow for adequate time
+- Allow adequate time for hand-off

 Use a standardized form or tool: